shiva1021-crypto/Bug-Tracker/README.md

 STAGE-0N-REPORT.md        a written report for each of the 10 build stages FEATURE-VERIFICATION-RESULTS.md   full checklist run confirming every feature works as specified
 ```

+Every page in `templates/` was hand-matched, structure and wording, against a
+reference UI design (real templates/CSS/JS from another app, used purely as
+a visual design source - "a visual clone, not a reimagining").
+That
+reference material lived in `project-spec/reference-ui/` during development
+and has since been removed now that its content is fully reflected in the
+real templates; each `STAGE-0N-REPORT.md` documents the specific places a
+page's real data model didn't support something the reference assumed, and
+what was done instead.

+## Error handling

+A generic `errors/404.html` covers missing/foreign resources, and
+`errors/400.html` covers a rejected CSRF token.
+If MySQL itself is
+unreachable (down, wrong credentials, schema not yet created), any request
+that touches the database renders `errors/database_error.html` instead of a
+raw 500 - a friendly page with the exact fix checklist from Setup above,
+plus the original driver error.
+This is wired centrally in `app.py` via an
+`@app.errorhandler(mysql.connector.Error)` handler, so no individual route
+has to catch it itself.

 ## Roles & permissions (quick reference)